ShanClayton/Clueless-Closet/README.md

 - Stevie Burnette

 Support Team and Honorable Mentions:
-- Jerrica Bobadilla, WDIR Instructor
+- Jerrica Bobadilla, WDIR Instructor - instructional support
-- Dan Lawrence, WDIR TA
+- Dan Lawrence, WDIR TA - instructional support

 ## Project Concept

-This app is a collaborative effort to offer users a fun and easily accessible way to style and edit outfits, based on the clothes currently in their closet or their desired styles.
+This app is a collaborative effort to offer users a fun and easily accessible way to style and edit outfits, based on either the clothes currently in their closet or their desired styles.
 Our aim is to offer users a colorful and aesthetic interactive experience, which we achieved through images and icons set on a minimalistic background.

 Once users sign up by creating an account with a username and password, they can then login and begin "creating a closet" by styling outfits.